IainMcl/BoatComp/docs/README.md

 # Documentation

 Documentation is made using [ Sphinx ](https://www.sphinx-doc.org/en/master/), with the aim to be published to [ Read the Docs ](https://readthedocs.org/) when production ready.

+**Note** `build/` (the final version of the documentation) is not being tracked by git.

 ## Producing documentation

 Documentation can be added to by editing [ source/index.rst ](source/index.rst) for the landing page.
 Other `.rst` files can be added in the `source/` dir.

 ## Updating existing docstring documentation